 - Leave with a repeatable structure from which to efficiently approach future (and past) grief experiences.

-The program is non-secular, and will work for anyone, regardless of their faith, spiritual belief system, or other forms of orientation.
+The program is non-secular, and will work for anyone, regardless of faith, spiritual belief system, or other forms of orientation.
+Please note that close friends and family members should not work in the same group, and any GRM program is an upfront investment, which is non-refundable.

 Materials and Time Commitment